FBTimNim/beThere-mobile/README.md

 How to Build
 ------------

+First of all ensure you have a file called `secure.js` in your scripts folder.
+There is an example in `www/scripts/secure.js.example`.

 -	Windows
 	-	Install [Visual Studio 2017](http://visualstudio.com/)
 	-	Select the `Mobile development with JavaScript` workload when installing